sphinx-cryptography/rust-sphinxcrypto/README.md

 This library is a Rust language port of Yawning's Katzenpost Sphinx implementation:

 https://github.com/katzenpost/core/tree/master/sphinx

-These will NOT be binary compatible unless using the exact same cipher suite.
-I don't have an AEZ cipher implementation written in Rust handy so I will keep using Lioness for the time being.
-If someone cares about performance then please let me know.

 Thanks to Jeff Burdges for helping me with some of my rust problems.